infobelt/generate-files/README.md

 # Generate-Files

-Generate files of different file types and size.
+Script that will generate thousands of files.

 Warning - This script will use a significant amount of disk space.
+You can lower the number of file copies by editing the script and changing the total number of files to be copied.

 How do I run this?
 git clone https://github.com/infobelt/generate-files.git